dcunited001/dcunited001.github.io/_drafts/2016-07-24-virtually-rifted-yet-prodigiously-gifted.md

 ### This Intro Is Old

-This first blog is mainly intro where I'm catching up with some of the content i added covered the video series
+This first blog is mainly an intro where I'm catching up with some of the content I added covered the video series
 [Why You Should Give Me a Billion Dollars](https://www.youtube.com/playlist?list=PLEJEA9mYfeKjEbBxmiHEHpLcqnx5DIrYr).

 No one ever watched that video series because it was produced by